quicwg/base-drafts/draft-ietf-quic-tls.md

 ALPN label first in the ALPN extension.
-In order to be usable for 0-RTT, the NewSessionTicket MUST contain the "max_early_data" extension with the value 0xffffffff; the amount of data which the client can send in 0-RTT is controlled by the "initial_max_data" and "initial_max_stream_data" parameters supplied by the server.
-It is an error for the server to provide any other value for "max_early_data".
+In order to be usable for 0-RTT, the NewSessionTicket MUST contain the "max_early_data" extension with the value 0xffffffff; the amount of data which the client can send in 0-RTT is controlled by the "initial_max_data" transport parameter supplied by the server.
+A client MUST treat receipt of a NewSessionTicket that contains a "max_early_data" extension with any other value as a connection error of type PROTOCOL_VIOLATION.

 The certificate that the server uses MUST be considered valid for both connections, which will use different protocol stacks and could use different